cozy/cozy-stack/docs/docker.md

 A reverse proxy is strongly recommended for HTTPS, Caddy being a good pick since it's able to provide on-demand TLS.
 Though any other can do.

-Redis for caching is optional.

 ## Supported tags

+- `<version>` tags.
+Each one match a source code tag and are compiled in production mode, enforcing HTTPS and so on. *We recommend using this one*.

+- `latest` tag.
+Same as the `<version>` tags but compiled against `master` branch.
+You'll have the latest features but it can be unstable.

 - `development`.
 Running `cozy-stack` compiled against `master` branch in `development` mode, a.k.a without enforcing HTTPS and other security features, so it can be run localy without certificates.
-Plus `couchdb` and `mailhog`, so it's a all in one environment for developers.
+Plus `couchdb` and `mailhog`, so it's a all-in-one environment for developers.

-- `latest`.
-Running `cozy-stack` only compiled against `master` branch in `production` mode. *Use this one*.

-- `<version>` tag.
-Each one match a source code tag and are compiled in production mode, enforcing HTTPS and so on.
-Use this one.
-- `latest` tag.
-It matches the `master` branch of the source code, also compiled in production mode.
-Can be unstable, but you'll have the latest features here.
-- `development`.
-It also matches the `master` branch of the source code, but it's compiled in development mode, hence not enforcing HTTPS so it can be used localy without settings up

-## The secure and easy way
+## Running Cozy on your server the secure and easy way

 The production image enforce security, but can be difficult to use since it requires setting up a CouchDB, a reverse proxy, getting a certificate.
-So we provide an easy setup using docker-compose that will get a Cozy Stack + CouchDB database + Redis cache + Caddy reverse proxy started.
+So we provide an easy setup using docker-compose that will get a Cozy Stack + CouchDB database + Caddy reverse proxy started.

 Here's the [docker-compose.yml](https://raw.githubusercontent.com/cozy/cozy-stack/master/docker/docker-compose.yml) which rely on an `.env` file for parameters, a [sample is here](https://raw.githubusercontent.com/cozy/cozy-stack/master/docker/env.sample).
-On your server you need docker & docker-compose installed, plus a `*.your.domain` DNS record.
+On a server with Git, Docker & docker-compose installed, reachable from Internet including a `*.stack.your.domain` DNS record:

 ```bash
 # Get the files